-The idea that motivated the creation of blockchain technology still has a lot of potential uses today.
+The idea that motivated the creation of this innovative tecghnology still has a lot of potential uses today.
 Blockchain-based money transfers have the potential to be both cheaper and quicker than the standard money transfer services now available.
 Transactions across international borders are notably time-consuming and costly.
 Whereas wire transfers between bank accounts can take a long time even in the modern banking system in the United States, blockchain transactions can be completed in minutes.

 Smart contracts on a blockchain have the potential to improve clarity between policyholders and insurers.
-Customers would not be able to file multiple claims for the same occurrence if all claims were recorded on a blockchain.
+Customers would not be able to file multiple claims for the same occurrence if all claims were recorded on this technology.
 Claims payments can also be expedited with the help of smart contracts.

 Safety in IoT networks